youngeri/sfari_mito_calling/README.md

 * Merging of single sample variant calls (i.e. vcf files) into a combined Hail matrix table.
 * Summary annotation and export as a Hail table for import into Elastic search database used by the SFARI browser.

 All code is based the gnomAD mitochondrial pipeline and scripts developed and tested for Google Cloud Platform and has been adapted to work on Institutional clusters.
+An additional WDL was created to handle multiple samples as input instead of only taking in a single bam/cram.

 ## Requirements